 What’s unique is that it incorporates WeChat QR codes for users to scan through to customer services.

-Exposure for Your Firm in Targeted Media Sources
+Exposure for Your Law Firm in Targeted Media Sources

-Indeed in China there is no true ‘independent media’ in any form, therefore news content does shape and link closely with the agenda.
+Indeed, in China, there are no true ‘independent media’ in any form, therefore news content does shape and link closely with the agenda.

 Content must focus on: